gohugoio/hugo/docs/content/overview/configuration.md

     title:                      ""
     # if true, use /filename.html instead of /filename/
     uglyURLs:                   false
+    # Do not make the url/path to lowercase
+    disablePathToLower:         false
     # verbose output
     verbose:                    false
     # verbose logging